Pain Control Options For Your Dog And Cat

 I know I began with really scary side effects.
 Just remember, NSAIDs have an excellent track record for safety in dogs.
 Recent studies using activity monitors found that these medications boosted the activity level of arthritic pets by about 20%.
 The use of any drug is a trade-off between risks and benefits and the NSAIDs are no exception.
 The only way you will entirely avoid the risk of medication side effects is to use treatments that don’t do anything one way or the other – like Wellness-New Age medicine, naturopathic, homeopathic, complimentary and chiropractic medicines and therapy.

-These alternative therapies do have real benefits for some pets and their owners – they keep the pet safe from the side effects of real drugs they did not really need, they avoid the dangers of over-medication and they offer comfort and emotional support to worried owners, concerned over the health of the pets they love.
+These alternative therapies do have real benefits for some pets and their owners – they keep the pet safe from the side effects of real drugs they did not really need, they avoid the dangers of over-medication, and they offer comfort and emotional support to worried owners, concerned over the health of the pets they love.

 What Are The Most Popular NSAID Medications Available For My Pet?

-Modern NSAIDs are selective in which COX enzymes they block.
+Advanced NSAIDs are selective in which COX enzymes they block.
 The earlier, “first generation” NSAIDs, ones, like aspirin and ibuprofen, are not selective in which of the COX enzymes they block.
-The block the good with the bad, so they produce greater side effects.
+They block the good with the bad, so they produce greater side effects.
 That is why I don’t suggest that you give any of them to your dog and certainly not to your cat.
 The only one I discuss later is piroxicam (Feldene®) because there are pet owners around the world who can’t afford the safer, but more expensive, newer ones designed for dogs.

 These more modern NSAIDs block a specific COX enzyme (COX-2) that is chiefly involved in the production of inflammatory prostaglandins.
 These are the NSAIDs you see advertised on the internet and sold by veterinarians for dogs.
 There is no proof that any one brand is more effective, or causes less potential side effects than another.